 In terms of debt finance capital structures, it is normally referred to as debt financing instruments.
 The commonly used types of debt financing instruments are as follows: i) loans from non-financial institutions, commonly used in debt financing with a small amount and flexible terms; ii) loans from financial institutions, such as bank loans and trust loans, with a medium amount and boilerplate clauses; iii) bonds, issued by a company pursuant to statutory procedures and for which face value and interest payment are agreed to be made by a specific deadline and at a fixed rate, mainly for a large amount.
-According to our experience, PRC companies do not generally have the ability to provide credit guarantee to a lender through offshore debt financing, thus, commercial bank loans are most commonly used in onshore debt financings.
-With regard to the capital structure, the borrowers usually would give creditors security interests over their assets (including but not limited to shares and real properties) to secure repayment of the debt.
-According to PRC law, private equity funds are not allowed to invest in the area of the debt financing directly.
+According to our experience, PRC companies do not generally have the ability to provide credit guarantee to a lender through offshore debt financing, and thus commercial bank loans are most commonly used in onshore debt financings.
+With regards to the capital structure, the creditors usually would request borrowers to provide security interests over their assets (including but not limited to shares and real properties) or guarantee to secure repayment of the debt.
+According to PRC laws and regulations, private equity funds are not allowed to invest in the area of the debt financing directly.
 Please refer to Q21 for details.